Lagrangian blow-ups, blow-downs, and applications to real packing: Introduction

 where $\mathcal{E}$ is the linear vector space generated by $e_1,\dots,e_k$, the Poincar\'e duals of the exceptional classes $E_j=[\tilde{\psi}_j(0)]$. \end{enumerate} \item Suppose, in addition, $\tilde{M}$ admits an anti-symplectic involution $\tilde{\phi}$ which satisfies \begin{enumerate} \item $\mbox{Fix}(\tilde{\phi})=\tilde{L}$, \item $Im(\tilde{\psi})=Im(\tilde{\phi} \circ \tilde{\psi})$, \item $Im(\tilde{\phi}\circ \tilde{\psi_i})\cap Im(\tilde{\psi_i})= \emptyset$ if $Im(\psi_i)\cap L=\emptyset$, and \item $\tilde{\psi}_i \circ \tilde{c}=\tilde{\phi} \circ \tilde{\psi}_i$ if $Im(\tilde{\psi}_i)\cap \tilde{L} \neq \emptyset$. \end{enumerate}

 Then $(M,\omega)$ admits an anti-symplectic involution $\phi$ such that $\phi \circ \Pi=\Pi \circ \tilde{\phi}$. \end{enumerate}

 \end{thm}

 The idea of the relative blow-up construction is the same as blowing up in the purely symplectic case: we remove the interior of a ball from both $M$ and $\overline{\mathbb{C}P}^{n}$ (the bar indicating that the orientation is reversed), and we glue them along their boundaries, ensuring that the symplectic form $\tilde{\omega}$ of the blow up $\tilde{M}$ acts appropriately.
-The difference in the relative case is that the real parts of the balls removed from $M$ and $\mathbb{C}P^{n}$ are constrained to intersect the Lagrangians $L$ and $\mathbb{R}P^{n}$, and the gluing proceedes so that the boundary of the ($n$-dimensional) ball removed from $L$ is then glued to the boundary of the corresponding hole in $\mathbb{R}P^{n}$, resulting in a new Lagrangian $L\#\mathbb{R}P^{n}\cong\tilde{L}\subset\tilde{M}$ in the blow-up.
+The difference in the relative case is that the real parts of the balls removed from $M$ and $\overline{\mathbb{C}P}^{n}$ are constrained to intersect the Lagrangians $L$ and $\mathbb{R}P^{n}$, respectively, and the gluing proceedes so that the boundary of the ($n$-dimensional) ball removed from $L$ is then glued to the boundary of the corresponding hole in $\mathbb{R}P^{n}$, resulting in the new Lagrangian $L\#\mathbb{R}P^{n}\cong\tilde{L}\subset\tilde{M}$ in the blow-up.
 The blow-down is the reverse process.
 We make these operations precise in Section \ref{subsec:Blow-up-down}.

-In four-dimensional complex geometry and symplectic topology, it is extremely useful to know that one can blow down a symplectic manifold $M$ along a J-holomorphic sphere $C$ when $[C]\cdot [C]=-1$.
+In four-dimensional complex geometry and symplectic topology, it is extremely useful to know that one can blow down a symplectic manifold $M$ along an embedded J-holomorphic sphere $C$ when $[C]\cdot [C]=-1$.
 In complex geometry this is the so-called Castelnuovo-Enriques criterion (see, for example, \cite{Griffiths_Harris_1978}, p.476).
-Unfortunately, it is a difficult problem in general to derive a similar condition to detect when an arbitrary two-dimensional Lagrangian in a symplectic $4$-manifold may be blown down along a curve whose normal bundle in $TL$ is diffeomorphic to the normal bundle of $\mathbb{R}P^1$ in $T(\mathbb{R}P^2)$.
+Unfortunately, it is a difficult problem in general to derive a condition to detect when blowing-down $C$ can be arranged to change the topology of a (non-orientable) Lagrangian $\tilde{L}$.
 However, for Lagrangian submanifolds which are the fixed point set of an anti-symplectic involution $\phi$ on a symplectic $4$-manifold $M$, we have the following result, which we prove in Section \ref{sec:Topological criterion}.